A Case of the Human Condition: The More Things Change . . . The More They Stay the Same — Only Different

 Birmingham, Michigan, my old home town, is deep in flyover country.
 I live in California now and, Left Coast chauvinist that I am, I tend to assume that Birmingham is still in the boonies – and the Fifties.

 But I am tending wrong.
-I took a tour of my old school last month along with a few dozen others from the class of ’59.
-We learned that Birmingham High School (now known as Seaholm H.S.) is thoroughly politically correct, digitized – and race-, gender- and handicapped-sensitive.
+I took a tour of my old school last month along with a few dozen others from my high school class.
+We learned that Birmingham High School (now known as Seaholm H.S.) is thoroughly politically correct, digitized — and race-, gender- and handicapped-sensitive.
 It’s an honest-to-gosh twenty-first century kind of place.
 To wit:

-The library is no more.
-But there’s a media center.
+- The library is no more.
+Instead there’s a media center.

-The choir room goes by the loftier “vocal music room.”
+- The choir room now goes by “vocal music room.”

-The old shops, where the boys were required by state law back in the Fifties to take a couple semesters of wood, metal or auto shop, are gone.
+- The old shops, where the boys were required by state law back in mid-century Michigan to take a couple semesters of wood, metal or auto shop, are gone.
 That wing of the school is now the Engineering Lab.
 They build robots in there.

-We had no girls’ swim team at all back in the Fifties.
+We had no girls’ swim team to speak of when I was in high school.
 There was no budget for it.
 But we did have Aquabelles, a synchronized swim club that met week nights after dinner.
 (The boys’ team had the pool every afternoon.)
+We put on splashy, sexy water ballets every year.
+Unlike the Olympic synchronized swimmers of today, we weren’t allowed to wear nose clips — that wouldn’t be pretty.

-Fifty years later, synchronized swimming has gone the way of the one-piece bathing suit.
-The girls’ swim team now outnumbers the boys’ three to one.
+All these decades later, synchronized swimming at my high school has gone the way of the one-piece bathing suit.
+A girls’ swim team now outnumbers the boys’ three to one.
 A huge, many-laned pool has been built and the old pool room is now a weight room.
-On the Saturday my classmates and I visited the school, the girls’ swim team was in the weight room, working on their abs and gluts.
+On the Saturday my classmates and I visited the school, the girls’ swim team was in the weight room, working on abs and glutes.

 If you were hungry after school back in 1957, you had one choice: an apple you bought for a dime from the apple vending machine that stood outside the cafeteria.